-A few weeks ago, I attended a team reunion in Sandestin, Florida.
+I attended a team reunion in sunny Sandestin, Florida.
 It was an excellent time to reminisce and reflect on one of my favorite periods in my career.
 Why?
 As a team, we accomplished great things.
 Personally, I was considered a strategic business partner and was empowered to make a difference.
 Before I tell you about the reunion, let me give you a little context…

-Back in 2001, I was my company’s representative in Montgomery, AL responsible for gaining alignment, developing relationships and delivering positive business results with the local bottler.
-The family-owned operation was recently acquired by a more massive bottler.
-The family ownership was well respected, had great community relationships and delivered outstanding customer service.
+In 2001, I was my company’s representative in Montgomery, AL, responsible for gaining alignment, developing relationships, and delivering positive business results with the local bottler.
+A more massive bottler recently acquired the family-owned operation.
+The family ownership was well respected, had great community relationships, and delivered outstanding customer service.

-When the new bottler took over operations, the transition didn’t go smoothly.
-Based on missed deliveries, inferior execution, high turnover, and many broken promises, the new operators lost credibility with the customers and the community.
+The transition didn’t go smoothly when the new bottler took over operations.
+The new operators lost credibility with the customers and the community because of missed deliveries, inferior execution, high turnover, and many broken promises.
 Most of the original leadership team was released, and new leaders were assigned to clean up the mess.

-I was part of the new leadership team assigned to turn things around and knew I was stepping into a tough situation.
+I was part of the new leadership team assigned to turn things around and knew I was stepping into a challenging situation.
 The relationship between the company and its bottlers was tenuous.
-I knew that to become a trusted member of the team, I’d need to win their hearts by investing time with the bottler’s leaders and connecting with them personally.
-I started by learning about the local market, going on trade rides to get a sense of what the front-line associates needed, asking a lot of questions, listening and breaking bread together – the way to a man’s heart is through his stomach, right?
+I knew that to become a trusted team member, I’d need to win their hearts by investing time with the bottler’s leaders and connecting with them personally.
+I started by learning about the local market, going on trade rides to get a sense of what the front-line associates needed, asking many questions, listening, and breaking bread together – the way to a man’s heart is through his stomach, right?

 I quickly realized that the new Montgomery market leaders were the real deal.
-To gain a seat at the table and align with them, I provided thought leading insights and value-creating solutions to help the business grow.
-I built credibility with the team leader, and over time, I was entrusted to develop and drive the local market strategy and steward key marketing asset relationships (e.g., University of Alabama, Auburn University).
+To gain a seat at the table and align with them, I provided thought-leading insights and value-creating solutions to help the business grow.
+I built credibility with the team leader.
+Over time, I was entrusted with developing and driving the local market strategy and stewarding key marketing asset relationships (e.g., University of Alabama, Auburn University).
 I’d moved from just aligning with the bottler’s leadership team to become their strategic business partner.

-After a lot of hard work, our team’s execution improved significantly, and our business results exceeded expectations.
+Our team’s execution improved significantly after a lot of hard work, and our business results exceeded expectations.
 The team was nationally recognized for its efforts, and a number of us were promoted due to the successful market turnaround.

 I was honored to be part of the Sandestin, FL festivities.
-There was only a hand full of company representatives invited to the reunion, but I was the only one to attend.
+Only a handful of company representatives were invited to the reunion, but I was the only one to attend.
 It was great to see all of the people.
 We hugged and shared fond memories.
 During dinner, about 15 people stood up and shared funny stories about something that happened during our time together.
 We all enjoyed laughing at the stories and ourselves.

-As we were going around the table, I realized that I’d be the last person to speak that evening.
-I sat thinking to myself, “What am I going to say that hasn’t already been said?” . . ..
+As we went around the table, I realized that I’d be the last person to speak that evening.
+I sat thinking to myself, “What am I going to say that hasn’t already been said?”. . ..

 You see, my current role has me in a position to influence strategic partnerships around the globe.
-It’s easy for me to do because I experienced what it was like to be a strategic partner with my former teammates in the room.
+It’s easy for me to do because I experienced being a strategic partner with my former teammates in the room.

 “Why?”
 I continued, “I remember unifying phrases like, ‘One team, one goal’ or the many days traveling together to different sales centers where we got to know each other.
+Despite all the obstacles we encountered, we accomplished much.
 We created shared values and a shared vision.
-In spite of all the obstacles we encountered, we accomplished much.
 The way you treated me and the partnership we developed modeled what success looks like.”

-I went on, “I don’t say this to impress you but to impress upon youwhat an impact you’ve had on me.
+I went on, “I don’t say this to impress you but to impress upon you what an impact you’ve had on me.
 You laid the foundation for the work I’m now doing.
 I can pass it on.
-I’m leading a project helping others in North America and around the globe build strategic partnerships – Peru, Russia, the Philippines and beyond.
-Who would have thought a little kid like me in a small market like Montgomery, AL would have such an opportunity to make a worldwide impact?”
+I’m leading a project helping others in North America and around the globe to build strategic partnerships – Peru, Canada, Russia, the Philippines, and beyond.
+Who would have thought a little kid like me in a small market like Montgomery, AL, would have such an opportunity to make a worldwide impact?”